OWASP/owasp-summit-2017/content/participant/remote/Mane-Piperevski.md

 chapter-leader  : OWASP Chapter Macedonia when-day        : Friday status          : empty
-working-sessions: Role of Security Certification
+sessions: Role of Security Certification
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---